viplavdhande91/My-Notes/JobTemplates/README.md

 ```
 Dear Ayushi,
 I found your profile on Linkedin and wanted to reach out to
 discuss potentially working with your Company.
-I’m a Full Stack Developer[Angular, .NET, Azure] with 2 Years of
+I’m a Full Stack Developer[Angular, .NET, C# ,Azure] with 2 Years of
 experience in Nagarro and currently exploring new job opportunities.
 Looking forward to hearing from you.